udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     > **Note**: In the following commands, we will use the Azure CLI to provision users and groups in Azure AD.
 The PowerShell Cloud Shell gives us access to *both* the Azure PowerShell module (Az) and the Azure CLI.

-2. In the shell, execute the following script to create two new security groups.
+2. In the shell, execute the following script to create two new security groups:

     ```powershell
     az ad group create --display-name "BU-Electronics-Admins" --mail-nickname "BU-Electronics-Admins"